Highlighting Stomach Cancer with the Silly Hat for Matt Challenge

 - INTEGRATEII will explore the findings of the previous INTEGRATE clinical trial further.
 It aims to determine whether Regorafenib is an effective new treatment option for patients with advanced gastro-oesophageal cancer (located in the gastro-oesophgeal junction or stomach).TOPGEAR is to investigate the benefit of adding radiation (chemoradiotherapy) to chemotherapy and surgery to treat and improve the overall survival in patients undergoing surgery for resectable stomach cancer

 So what is the #SillyHatforMattChallenge?
 Why Matt?
 Why the silly hats?

 The #sillyhatformatt challenge was set up by Trine Simpson in memory of her late husband Matt – a fun-loving, easy-going, inquisitive guy who loved life and who lost his battle with stomach cancer aged just 40.

 Matt was a big kid at heart and had a love for silly hats – wearing them at any and every opportunity.
 With two young sons, Trine is particularly driven to find better solutions for the future.

 With this challenge the intention is to raise much needed funds for stomach cancer research, a ‘rare cancer’ that receives limited grants and resources.
 And with your help – through donating or getting active & taking part in a challenge – we aim to highlight a cancer which desperately needs more attention.

-Already over 100 people have committed to taking part in various events and activities right across the country.
-All money raised will go to the GI Cancer Institute designated specifically to stomach cancer research.
+As part of a year long challenge over 100 people took part in various events and activities right across the country.
+Over $22,000 was raised in 2018 – with all money contributing to the GI Cancer Institute designated stomach cancer research.

 To support this initiative by way of a donation OR to sign up for a ‘silly hat’ event please visit www.gicancer.org.au/sillyhat